Reviewed by Daniel Mirkovic

 Liability is enforced legally by a court of law.
 To be legally liable for something, it must be proven that you intended to cause harm, or that the resulting harm happened out of negligence — a failure to take reasonable care.

 Absolute liability is an even stricter form of liability.
 It usually applies when something that poses a serious risk causes harm to someone else.
-If the legal process finds you absolutely liable, you’re fully responsible, even if it wasn’t your intention to cause harm, you were negligent when it happened, or you took reasonable measures to avoid it.
+If the legal process finds you absolutely liable, you’re fully responsible no matter what, even if it wasn’t your intention to cause harm, you were not negligent in any manner, or you took reasonable measures to avoid it.

 For example, if you have an exotic pet, like a snake, and it bites someone else and injures them, you could be absolutely liable, even if you took reasonable precautions.